AmbireTech/adex-protocol/README.md

 * Ads in the physical world - e.g. highway banners, magazines
 * Video product placement

+In those cases, OUTPACE will still be used, but the payments would be time-based ("time tick" event).

 We believe that AdEx still offers benefits for those cases, mostly revolving around transparent auctions and payments.

 **To be explored further**